Blackman99/Blackman99/README.md

 - 🤔 I have new ideas from time to time
 - 😄 I can use relevant computer technology to implement my ideas

-These are the technologies I've had experiences in
+Here are some technologies I've had experiences in

 > Linux